restatedev/node-template-generator/README.md

 ### Upgrading Typescript SDK
 - Upgrade the version tag in `template/package.json`.
 - Run the app to check if everything works
+- Test the template build with `npm run build-template`
 - Release the new template generator via `npm run release`

 ### Upgrading Restate runtime